borko-rajkovic/borko-rajkovic.github.io/_posts/2022-07-16-character-encoding-demystified.md

 # Evolution of data transmission

 Back in the day, when people wanted to communicate over great distances, they had limited options.
-They could write messages in a form of mail letters and send them over via post service or event use pigeons to fly and carry them over.
+They could write messages in a form of mail letters and send them over via post service or even use pigeons to fly and carry them over.

 But still, there was a need for immediate communication in cases of emergency like the warning of bad weather, or military communication.